AY2425S1-CS2103T-F15-1/tp/docs/UserGuide.md

 Adds an priority level to a patient in the system.

-:pencil: Format: `priority INDEX /level PRIORITY_LEVEL`
+:pencil: Format: `priority INDEX l/PRIORITY_LEVEL`

 <box type="info" seamless>